mxg-mega/TargetTap/README.md

 For any inquiries, reach out to me via [GitHub](https://github.com/mxg-mega).

 ---
-Enjoy playing [Game Name] and happy tapping!
+Enjoy playing [Target Tap] and happy tapping!